· Ivelin Kozarev · Sales Strategy · 6 min read

 Clients don’t want raw call recordings—they want evidence of systematic preparation.
 AI roleplay platforms generate:

-This isn’t just training proof—it’s risk mitigation that procurement teams can defend to their stakeholders.
+Training proof becomes risk mitigation that procurement teams can defend to stakeholders.

 A significant portion of your new hires are entering their first or second professional role.
 This isn’t just about sales training—it’s about professional development.